jmackown/github_pr_tracker/README.md

 ## Schema note

 `prdash.db` is auto-created on startup.
-If you pull new schema changes, drop the file or `ALTER TABLE` to add new columns (e.g., merge metadata, conflict flag).
+If you pull new schema changes, drop the file or `ALTER TABLE` to add new columns (e.g., merge metadata, conflict flag, size tier).